LathikaGS/FaceLog-Smart-Attendance-System/README.md

 ## Contributing

 Feel free to contribute to the development of FaceCloud.
-Please check the [contribution guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments